embear/vim-localvimrc/README.md

 To contact the author (Markus Braun), please send an email to <markus.braun@krawel.de>

-If you think this plugin could be improved, fork on [Bitbucket] or [GitHub] and send a pull request or just tell me your ideas.
+If you think this plugin could be improved, fork on [GitHub] and send a pull request or just tell me your ideas.

-If you encounter a bug please enable debugging, export debugging messages to a file and create a bug report either on [Bitbucket] or [GitHub].
+If you encounter a bug please enable debugging, export debugging messages to a file and create a bug report on [GitHub].
 Debug messages can be enabled temporary and exported to a file called `localvimrc_debug.txt` on command line with the following command:

 ``` {.sh}
 vim --cmd "let g:localvimrc_debug=99" -c "LocalVimRCDebugDump localvimrc_debug.txt" your_file